 The WattNode meter will correctly measure services with a grounded leg, but the measured voltage and power for the grounded phase will be zero.
-Also, this type of service may result in unusual power factors.
+The status LEDs will not light for the grounded phase because the voltage is near zero.
+This type of service may result in unusual power factors.

-For more information, see https://ctlsys.com/support/corner-grounded\delta\circuits/.
+For more information, see https://ctlsys.com/s/corner-gnd/.